 Horseracing Integrity and Safety Act Upgrade and Record-Breaking Horse Protection Act Funding Headed to Biden’s Desk

-The spending bill also provides a record level of $4.1 million to enforce the Horse Protection Act (HPA) of 1970 for FY2023, continues the de facto ban on horse slaughter on U.S. soil, and includes funding and directives for the Bureau of Land Management to pursue more forward-facing, more humane on the range management of wild horses and burros.
+The spending bill also provides a record level of $4.1 million to enforce the Horse Protection Act (HPA) of 1970 for FY2023 and continues the de facto ban on horse slaughter on U.S. soil.
+It also includes funding and directives for the Bureau of Land Management to pursue more forward-facing, more humane on the range management of wild horses and burros.

 “We applaud the Congress for making the statutory fix to remedy a legal concern that came from a federal appellate court,” said Marty Irby, executive director at Animal Wellness Action and an eight-time world champion equestrian.
 “But it wasn’t without a fight, and it’s hard to believe that horsemen and even some politicians are fighting to preserve race-day doping in Thoroughbred racing in America.
 Their work puts horses and jockeys at risk and scrambles the results for gamblers and other fans of the sport.”

 “The omnibus spending bill amounts to an important victory for horses, as Congress continues to defund horse-slaughter inspections as part of the year-end spending bill, as this ensures the cruel and predatory horse-slaughter industry will not regain a foothold in the U.S.,” said Scott Beckstead, equine welfare specialist and director of campaigns for Animal Wellness Action and Center for a Humane Economy.
 “And with the Bureau of Land Management’s unprecedented, shameful assault on our nation’s iconic wild horses and burros continuing unchecked to benefit commercial livestock, it’s critical that Congress has again appropriated millions for humane fertility control so more of these living icons can thrive wild and free on our public lands.”